SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/machine-learning/machine-learning.md

 ### Cluster library dependencies

-Required:

-1. [**Spark-AI**](https://github.com/prophecy-io/spark-ai/tree/main) - Toolbox for building Generative AI applications on top of Apache Spark.
+[**Spark-AI**](https://github.com/prophecy-io/spark-ai/tree/main) - Toolbox for building Generative AI applications on top of Apache Spark.
+This library dependency is required for the Machine Learning Gem functionality.
+Setup this dependency in one of two ways:

+- Option a.
+Import a project with the spark-ai dependency preconfigured, as in this [guide.](/docs/getting-started/genaichatbot.md#1c-load-the-git-repository)

+- Option b.
+Alternatively, add `prophecy-spark-ai==0.1.8` as a Python library, and `io.prophecy:spark-ai_2.12:0.1.8` as a Maven library to the Pipeline [dependencies.](/docs/low-code-spark/extensibility/dependencies.md#add-dependency)

 Click [here](https://github.com/prophecy-io/spark-ai/tree/main#roadmap) to see the roadmap for what's coming in the future with the Spark-AI toolbox.